-Consolidated research and development expenses, as described above, amounted to $\[\in \]$ 2.4 million, $\[\in \]$ 1.8 million and $\[\in \]$ 1.5 million in 2006, 2005 and 2004, respectively, representing approximately 12%, 9%, and 7% of total revenues in 2006, 2005 and 2004, respectively.
-The increase in research and development in 2006 compared to 2005 was primarily due to an increase in HIFU and ESWL development activities, the development of a newly designed lithotripter and the launch of new clinical studies to maintain our leadership in HIFU for prostate cancer.
-Beginning 2007, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 11% of total revenues, which allows us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility) to focus our efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
-As a result of the termination of our collaboration with HealthTronics, the warrants granted to Healthtronics and linked to certain milestones in the FDA approval process will be canceled.
+Consolidated research and development expenses, as described above, amounted to &3.2 million, &3.2 million and &3.2 million in 2007, 2006 and 2005, respectively, representing approximately 14%, 12%, and 9% of total revenues in 2007, 2006 and 2005, respectively.
+The increase in research and development in 2007 compared to 2006 was primarily due to an increase in HIFU and ESWL development activities, the development of the new Sonolith I-sys lithotripter and the launch of the Phase II/III PMA trial in the United States to expand our leadership in HIFU for prostate cancer (the cost of which represented 4% of total revenues in 2007).
+Beginning in 2008, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 12% of total revenues, which we expect will allow us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility), to continue to focus our efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.

-Selling and marketing expenses amounted to \le 4.6 million in 2006, \le 3.8 million in 2005 and \le 3.4 million in 2004.
-The increase of 23% from 2005 to 2006 was primarily due to an increase in marketing expenses, in line with efforts to increase awareness and educate patients and physicians on the availability of the Ablatherm-HIFU technology for treating localized prostate cancer.
-Management expects those marketing and sales efforts to increase in the future to consolidate the Ablatherm-HIFU technology's status as a standard of care for prostate cancer in Europe.
+Selling and marketing expenses amounted to €5.5 million in 2007, €4.6 million in 2006 and €3.8 million in 2005.
+The increase of 18.5% from 2006 to 2007 was primarily due to an increase in marketing expenses to increase awareness and educate patients and physicians on the availability of the Ablatherm-HIFU technology for treating localized prostate cancer.
+Management expects those marketing and sales efforts to stay at significant levels in the future to consolidate the Ablatherm-HIFU technology's status as a standard of care for prostate cancer in Europe.